In addition to the detailed handbook linked above, here are the answers to some commonly asked questions.

 - Will there be limitations on group sizes?

 During the first week or so of the session, campers will be in a pod with just their bunkmates and counselors.
 Once everyone has tested and re-tested negative for COVID-19, we expect to incrementally allow more mixed-bunk and age-group activities, with appropriate precautions in place: masking, distancing, outdoors and/or ventilated spaces, etc.

 - Will there be any activity restrictions?

 For a period of approximately 1 week at the start of the camp session, each cabin group will be a “pod”.
 In other words, campers will participate in all scheduled activities with their cabin group and will remain socially distanced from all other cabins.
 As the session progresses, provided that everyone has tested and re-tested negative for COVID-19, we will be able to gradually expand those pods.
 Ultimately, that will translate into a return to more traditional Akeela programming, including unit activities, individual electives (“specialty” periods), and all-camp programs such as evening activities and special events.
 We’ll provide more details as the summer approaches.

 While we may not be able to visit some of our typical destinations on trip days for older campers, we do anticipate continuing our day hikes and offering our full array of optional outdoor adventure trips: overnight camping, biking, canoeing and rock climbing.
-The off-site therapeutic horseback riding program may or may not be offered this summer.
+The off-site therapeutic horseback riding program will not be offered this summer.

 - How will meals work?

 Some of the details may look different this summer, but we are as committed as ever to providing our camp community with delicious and nutritious food … as well as to maximizing variety and choice in the menu.